The long quest for vacuum birefringence in magnetars: 1E 1547.0-5408 and the elusive smoking gun: Conclusions

 \section{Conclusions}

-In this work, we present an analysis of the $500\,\mathrm{ks}$ \ixpe\ observation of the AXP \source.
+In this work, we presented an analysis of the $500\,\mathrm{ks}$ \ixpe\ observation of the AXP \source.
 We found that the source X-ray emission is essentially thermal, with only one blackbody component contributing at each phase of the star rotation, and comes from a fairly limited region on the star surface ($R_\mathrm{BB}\approx 1.2\, \mathrm{km}$) with non-uniform properties, as suggested by the modulation of the temperature with phase.

 Both the relatively high phase-averaged and phase-resolved polarization degrees are consistent with emission from a magnetized atmospheric layer covering (part of) the star surface.
-The constancy of the polarization angle with energy implies that radiation is polarized in the same mode throughout the \ixpe\ band, which is consistent with a scenario in which X-rays are reprocessed by a ultra-magnetized atmosphere \cite[and with X-mode dominated emission,][]{2024MNRAS.528.3927K}.
-The only potential evidence of QED effects in the atmospheric medium (vacuum+plasma) comes from the dip in polarization degree possibly present at around $3$--$4\,\mathrm{keV}$, which may indeed be a signature of partial mode conversion at the vacuum resonance.
+The constancy of the polarization angle with energy implies that radiation is polarized in the same mode throughout the \ixpe\ band, as predicted for an ultra-magnetized atmosphere, the emission of which is expected to be X-mode dominated \cite[][]{2024MNRAS.528.3927K}.
+The only potential evidence of QED effects in the atmospheric medium (vacuum+plasma) comes from the dip in the degree of polarization that is possibly present around $3$--$4\,\mathrm{keV}$, which may indeed be a signature of partial mode conversion at the vacuum resonance.

 On the other hand, the rotating vector model provides a very good interpretation of the modulation in phase of the polarization angle measured by \ixpe\ and this hints at the presence of vacuum birefringence in the star magnetosphere \citep[][]{taverna+22}.
 In the geometry we inferred from the RVM fit, \source\ is an inclined rotator seen nearly perpendicular to the spin axis and this is consistent with the observed pulse profile, assuming isotropic thermal emission from a polar hot spot on the star surface.
 The geometry derived by \citet{2025arXiv250919446S} from radio data points to an almost aligned rotator seen close to the pole, which is unlikely on the basis of \ixpe\ data alone.
-Since the rotating vector model constrains the source geometry independently of the assumed emission model, it cannot be excluded that the magnetic field topology in the regions responsible for the radio and the X-ray emission is different.
+Still, given that it falls at the boundary of our $3\sigma$ contour (see Figure \ref{fig:post}), it cannot be excluded, potentially removing the tension between the measures in the two bands.
+On the other hand, since the rotating vector model constrains the source geometry independently of the assumed emission model, the magnetic field topology in the regions responsible for the radio and the X-ray emission may be different.
+Further multi-wavelength observations of \source\ are needed to clarify this issue.